 Entering the doctoral track

-The prospective applicants to the above majors are asked to indicate their interest in entering the doctoral track in the motivation letter of their Master’s programme application.
+The prospective applicants to the above majors are asked to indicate their interest in entering the doctoral track in their Master’s programme application.
 The students are selected to the majors according to the selection process described in the website (see the links above).
-Out of those applicants who have in their motivation letter indicated interest in entering the doctoral track, the best applicants will be interviewed.
+Out of those applicants who have indicated interest in entering the doctoral track, the best applicants will be interviewed.